-After saying in May it was dropping instant booking on-demand pricing and its fixed-rate Route Card, Instajet planned to offer full-day charter access on leased jets
+After saying it was dropping instant booking on-demand pricing and its fixed-rate Route Card in May, Instajet said it would offer full-day charter access on leased jets.

 U.K.-based private aviation start-up Instajet Club has been churning out innovative concepts to fly privately.

 Nick Davis is the Founder and CEO of the company, which launched last year.

 He has been promoting flight programs he claims address problems in the private jet charter and jet card market.

 On its website, Instajet boasts about its current offer, “JetAhead is a business jet charter program on a mission to mirror the operational success of low-cost airlines, the most successful and intelligent business models in commercial aviation.”